christopherkenny/ctk-article/README.md

 - Three authors: `Last-Name-1, Last-Name-2, and Last-Name-3`
 - Four authors: `Last-Name-1, Last-Name-2, Last-Name-3, and Last-Name-4`
 - Five or more authors: `Last-Name-1 et al.`

+## License

+This template is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.